 I taught for Albuquerque Public Schools for sixteen years as well as teaching in the Art Ed Department at UNM.
 I retired from the public schools in December of 2018 but I still continue to teach at UNM as well as the New Mexico Art League.
 I am a two-time Golden Apple Distinguished Teacher winner and in 2016 I was named an Albuquerque Art Treasure.
 I have painted the South West for over forty years.
 My work has been exhibited nationally and internationally and is in numerous public, private and corporate collections.

-My personal vocabulary of icons arrived out of the process of painting for forty years.
-Not all are present in each painting but seem to come, go, emerge, disappear and then re-emerge in new ways.
-Each image leads to the next and, I like to think, they are born out of the Jungian collective unconscious, the vast timeless pool of thoughts, memories and ideas, which all beings dip into and contribute to.
-The egg or oval shape, a metaphor for creation, has been a major element in my work for over twenty years.
-This form later became a seed, yet another, perhaps more obvious symbol for creation, as all of life is present in the seed.
+The icons in my abstract paintings, the triangle, the stick or straight line, the curved line, and the oval or egg, arrived out of the process of painting for most of my sixty years These items are often joined with symbols taken from the popular culture, the heart for example, and more ordinary objects such as the chair or the lily.
+Each image leads to the next and, I like to think, they are born out of the Jungian “collective unconscious”.
+This idea of a vast timeless pool of thoughts, memories and ideas from which all beings dip into and contribute to has been made apparent to me in numerous ways.
+The egg or oval shape, which is a metaphor for creation in scared geometry, has been a major element in my work for over twenty years.
+Most recently this form has transmuted into the seed, yet another perhaps more literal symbol for creation, as all of life is present in the seed.